mike-hodgson/AssistantManager/COPILOT_INSTRUCTIONS.md

-# AssistantCoach – Blazor WebAssembly Coaching App
+# AssistantManager – Blazor WebAssembly Coaching App

 ## 🧭 Overview

-AssistantCoach is a Blazor WebAssembly PWA designed for amateur football coaches to manage players, events, squad selection, training, and matchday logistics.
+AssistantManager is a Blazor WebAssembly PWA designed for amateur football coaches to manage players, events, squad selection, training, and matchday logistics.
 It runs entirely client-side with a lightweight ASP.NET Core Web API backend and uses EF Core with SQLite for persistence.
-The app is optimized for use on both desktop and tablet (e.g. iPad Mini), with responsive design and offline support.
+The app is optimized for use on both desktop (including 4K screens) and tablet (iPad Air 5th gen), with responsive design and offline support.

 ---